Aguardiente: Regional variations

-Some drinks named aguardiente or similar are of different origin (grape pomace, sugar cane); other drinks with the same origin may have different names (klairin, brandy).
+Some drinks named aguardiente or similar are of different origins (grape pomace, sugarcane); other drinks with the same origin may have different names (clairin, brandy).

 Brazil

-In Brazil, a beverage known as cachaça or pinga, considered distinct from traditional aguardiente, is made from sugar cane.
-Cachaça, has two varieties: unaged (white) and aged (gold).
+In Brazil, a beverage known as cachaça or pinga, considered distinct from traditional aguardiente, is made from sugarcane.
+Cachaça has two varieties: unaged (white) and aged (gold).
 White cachaça is usually bottled immediately after distillation and tends to be cheaper.
 It is often used to prepare caipirinha and other beverages in which cachaça is an ingredient.
-Dark cachaça, usually seen as the "premium" variety, is aged in wood barrels, and is meant to be drunk neat.
-Traditionally, no herbs are used to flavour the cachaça, and its flavour is influenced by the fermentation agent, time spent in the cask, or type of wood from which the barrel is made.
+Dark cachaça, usually seen as the "premium" variety, is aged in wood barrels and is meant to be drunk neat.
+Traditionally, no herbs are used to flavor the cachaça; its flavor is influenced by the fermentation agent, time spent in the cask, or the type of wood from which the barrel is made.

 One form that can be qualified as moonshine is known as "Maria Louca" ("Crazy Mary").
-This is aguardente, made in jails by inmates.
-It can be made from many cereals, ranging from beans to rice or whatever can be converted into alcohol, be it fruit peels or candy, using improvised and illegal equipment.
+This is aguardiente, made in jails by inmates.
+It can be made from many cereals, ranging from beans to rice, or whatever can be converted into alcohol, be it fruit peels or candy, using improvised and illegal equipment.

 Cape Verde

-Grogue, also known as grogu or grogo (derived from English grog), is a Cape Verdean alcoholic beverage, an aguardiente made from sugarcane.
-Its production is fundamentally artisanal, and nearly all the sugarcane is used in the production of grogue.
-The cane is processed in a press known as a trapiche.
+Grogue, also known as grogu or grogo (derived from English grog), is a Cape Verdean alcoholic beverage, an aguardiente made from sugarcane processed in a trapiche.
+Its production is fundamentally artisanal, and nearly all the sugarcane is used in producing grogue.

 Chile

 In Chile, aguardiente is an alcoholic beverage of 45% and higher ABV (beverages with over 55% ABV are illegal).
 It is made, like Italian grappa, by distilling the grape residue, primarily the skins and pulp (hollejo) plus the stems (escobajos) and seeds, left over from winemaking after pressing the grapes.
-It is used to make several other flavored liquors, such as the murtado or enmurtillado (using sun dried murtilla, an orange-reddish wild rose fruit), the enguindado (soaking sun-dried morello cherries) and licor de oro (flavored with saffron and lemon peel).
+It is used to make several other flavored liquors, such as the murtado or enmurtillado (using sun-dried murtilla, an orange-reddish wild rose fruit), the enguindado (soaking sun-dried morello cherries) and licor de oro (flavored with saffron and lemon peel).
 Dried mint, peeled walnuts, almonds, and other aromatic herbs are also used to flavor the aguardiente.
-It is mainly consumed by itself, or as a base to make cola de mono (monkey tail).
+It is mainly consumed by itself or as a base to make cola de mono ("monkey tail").